 First stop on my trip was China, which is the undisputed world leader in global payments industry.
-I must say that this is the only country, one could possibly travel to without ever needing to carry any local currency.
+It is the only country, one could possibly travel to without ever needing to carry any local currency.
 In a country, where social media platforms like WeChat, Weibo, RenRen etc literally weave together every aspect of the society, digital seems to be the most convenient way to make payments.
-It is estimated that a staggering 75% of the total payments in the country is digital.
-It is said that they are now experimenting with solutions such as “Pay with Face” or “Smile to Pay”.
+75% of the total payments is digital in the country as estimated.
+They are now experimenting with solutions such as “Pay with Face” or “Smile to Pay”.
 They are pushing the boundaries to eliminate all friction in payments.

 China is at the forefront of opening up the financial services sector to the tech industry.
 However, China may not have new regulations about open banking.
 In late 2014, the Chinese govt. issued 4 virtual banking licenses, prompting leading banks and tech companies to jump on the bandwagon to offer digital banking services.
 Most of the players have been joint ventures between traditional banks and tech giants like Tencent, Baidu and Alibaba.
 This has truly transformed them into a world leader.

 I could see almost every restaurant, transportation provider preferring to accept digital payments, via these social media platforms.
 Social media platforms (often referred as Fintech) and traditional banks differ little on offering financial services except for regulation.
 Consumers often have accounts with both of these types of institutions.
 Traditional banks are trying to emulate these emerging Fintech companies.
 They either start their own version or launch their banking platforms.
 With the banking platforms, they offer complementary services – known commonly as Open Banking initiatives.

 Technology shaping the Insurance Providers